Tanapon Sukumpantanasan

 Tanapon Sukumpantanasan (ธนพนธ์ สุขุมพันธนาสาร; born 20 March 2001), nicknamed Perth (เพิร์ธ), is a Thai actor and singer.
 He gained widespread recognition for his lead role as Ae in the 2018 series Love by Chance.
 Following his breakout, he appeared in several productions including Reminders (2019) and The Stranded (2019).
-In 2023, he signed with GMMTV and was later cast in the series Double Savage (2023), Dangerous Romance (2023), and ensemble series Perfect 10 Liners (2024).
-A former member of the boy groups TEMPT and BOYFRIENDS, he launched his solo music career with the single "Secret" in 2024 under Riser Music.
-Tanapon is studying Acting and Directing at Srinakharinwirot University.
+In 2023, he signed with GMMTV and was later cast in the series Double Savage (2023), and ensemble series Perfect 10 Liners (2024).
+He launched his solo music career with the single "Secret" in 2024 under Riser Music.

 Early life and education

 Tanapon was born in Bangkok, Thailand and is an only child; his nickname Perth comes from a city in Australia.

-He's a Christian and he graduated from Saint Dominic School and is currently studying at Srinakharinwirot University, majoring in Innovative Media Arts and Acting and Director Training.
+He's a Christian and he graduated from Saint Dominic School and earned his bachelor's degree in Film and Digital Media, major in Acting and Film Directing from the College of Social Communication Innovation, Srinakharinwirot University.